Celebrating the 30th anniversary of Clint’s Groundbreaking Debut Album

-“I don’t really feel like I was leading a change in country music,” he remarks.
+“I don’t really feel like I was leading a change in country music,” Clint remarks.
 “It just felt like big success to me.
 I would hear things like, ‘So-and-so is going to record, and they’re using their own band because you did.’
 Or, ‘So-and-so wants to write more of their own songs, because you did.’
 But I don’t feel like I changed anything, other than contributing my work to the big picture.
-That’s my humble assessment of it.
 It’s hard to look at myself and see the impact I’ve had.
 I do know that my songs have touched a lot of people.”

 Clint Black has hardly been idle since then.
-He’s written and produced songs for Hasbro’s children’s shows, competed for his charity on Celebrity Apprentice, and in 2010 and 2012 starred in the films Flicka 2 and Flicka: Country Pride, the latter with his wife and daughter.
+He’s written and produced songs for Hasbro’s children’s shows and in 2010 and 2012 starred in the films Flicka 2 and Flicka: Country Pride, the latter with his wife and daughter.

 In 2013, the Cracker Barrel restaurant chain began marketing an album of Black’s hits, which continues to sell strongly and in early 2015, he collaborated with Joe Nichols on a Superstar Duets NBC-TV special for the Academy of Country Music.